dgraph-io/dgraph/wiki/content/query-language/index.md

 }
 ```

-Would delete the erroneous data.
+Deletes the erroneous data and removes it from indexes if present.

-For a particular node `N`, all data for a predicate `P` is removed with the pattern `S P *`.
+For a particular node `N`, all data for predicate `P` (and corresponding indexing) is removed with the pattern `S P *`.

 ```
 mutation {